 Wordfence comes in both free and premium versions.
 The difference is that the premium version includes an API key, allowing connection to their servers for updates on new rules, including real-time IP blacklists, firewall rules, and malware signatures.
 It also includes premium support, country blocking, more frequent scans, and spam and junk mail checks.

-WordPress Plugin Installation Tutorial.
-Then, when you run the plugin, you'll see a prompt like the one below.
-Enter your email address.
+Then run the plugin and you will see a prompt like the image below.
+Enter your email.

 if (!WFWAF_SUBDIRECTORY_INSTALL && $waf = wfWAF::getInstance()) {Then, below this line of code, after `$siteurl = wfUtils::wpSiteURL();`, add the following four lines of code.